KiloWattas/MS-OfficeHub/README.md

 Scripts had been written in <code>Python 3.11.1</code> and tested on <code>Windows 10 22H2</code> machine.

+<code>KNOWN BUGS: Absolute path to system file must contain no spaces, otherwise the script will crash upon evoking UAC prompt.
+This will be fixed in the future.</code>

 DISCLAIMER: The scripts for KMS activation proveded here are meant to be used as a template that should be modified for use with the license You purchased.
 The scripts intended purpose is to make extensive deployments to multiple machines easier.
 I do not take any responsibility for damages that rise from use or failure to use provided software.